slowernews/wisdom-tldr/chapters/chapter_2_groups.md

 - Bill Gates didn’t think the Internet had any potential.
 Seriously.
 - History is filled with examples of people like this.
 They were right about one thing one time and made so much money that it allows them to be consistently wrong over and over again in big ways because their underlying model was right the first time.
 They had the resources to correct any mistakes and to try a lot of other things, most of which will fail.
 If you only have to be right once, your goal must be to allow yourself many opportunities to be wrong and still keep going.

+People Don’t Buy Products, They Buy Better Versions of Themselves Learn to Provide Relative Value on a Massive Scale and You Will Become Rich three things make anything possible: People, technology and money.
 -->